a-little-wifi/Tinyriser/README.md

 # TinyRiser
-Cooler/cuter riser for Lenovo 8th/9th gen Tiny PCs
+Cooler/cuter riser for Lenovo 8th/9th gen Tiny5 PCs

 Exposes the x8 and x4 PCIe links in the riser slot, in the form of a PCIe x16 slot and an m.2 slot.